October 18, 2024

 What she’s known for: Her watercolour and gouache “interventions” on vintage postcards, which merge colour and surrealism with sepia-tinted images of young women.
 Her 2018 exhibition at Brisbane’s Edwina Corlette Gallery, Balancing Actress, featured vintage images of nude dancing “girls” with their faces obscured, bathed in pastel textures.

 For The National: Her work starts with a more recent jumping-off point, and an angrier, more overtly political tone.
 For her piece, Coming Attractions, Marynowsky found 35-millimetre reels of ’90s Hollywood film trailers, including Pretty Woman, Shakespeare in Love, Species and Indecent Proposal, and took to the negatives with a knife, scratching each frame.
 It’s a labour-intensive and imprecise process.
 When the film is scanned and played back the result is a series of frenzied animations.
 Julia Roberts’s face is removed, making her almost monstrous.
 Gwyneth Paltrow is given a Medusa-like head of snakes.
-The dodgy gender politics of each film is subverted by force.'
-BROADSHEET March 2019
+The dodgy gender politics of each film is subverted by force.

 March 20, 2019